benrr101/node-taglib-sharp/docs/classes/Id3v2Settings.md

 • `Static` `get` **forceDefaultEncoding**(): `boolean`

-Gets whether or not to render all frames with the default encoding rather than their original encoding.
+Gets whether to render all frames with the default encoding rather than their original encoding.

 #### Returns